madhurimarawat/Portfolio-Website/README.md

 - A dedicated section highlights career achievements, making it easy to see professional milestones.
 - The website is user-friendly, with an intuitive interface that is simple to navigate.
 - Responsive design ensures the portfolio looks great and functions well on all devices and screen sizes.
+- Added one new dropdown fol dynamic colro changing of website it has 4 colros- autum, summer, raniy and winter.
+As soon as it is clicked it changes color.After refreshing thewebsite restores to its default color.

 ---